kubernetes/kubernetes.github.io/content/en/docs/concepts/services-networking/network-policies.md

 {{< note >}}
 Your cluster must be using a {{< glossary_tooltip text="CNI" term_id="cni" >}} plugin that
 supports the `endPort` field in NetworkPolicy specifications.
+If your CNI does not support the `endPort` field and you specify a NetworkPolicy with that, the policy will be applied only for the single `port` field.
 {{< /note >}}

 ## Targeting a Namespace by its name